virthika17/PRODIGY_WD_03/README.md

 #DESCRIPTION

--This project is a simple implementation of the classic tic tac toe gamr using HTML,CSS and JS.
+-This project is a simple implementation of the classic tic tac toe game using HTML,CSS and JS.

 #FEATURES